mar-i0/Whisky/README.md

 If you'd like to contribute to this tool, feel free to submit a pull request.
 We welcome contributions from the community and are open to new ideas and improvements.
 Also you can buy me a coffee with BTC to this address: 1BRip4dm7CWpwkoHNaDYPVo61hq6NhzArE

+## Greets
+Dedicated to Roi Martin, who inspires me to be a better programmer every day.